These irresistible chewy sourdough ciabatta rolls have a golden crust, chewy crust, and that tangy sourdough flavor!

 So if you’re feeding your starter with equal parts flour and water by weight, you’re good to go.
 If your starter is at a different hydration level, you may need to adjust the amount of water or flour in the recipe to get the right consistency.

-The reason for waiting to add salt until after the initial 12-hour bulk fermentation is to give the yeast and bacteria in the sourdough starter time to start breaking down the flour and developing the gluten.
+The reason for waiting to add salt until after the initial 12-hour bulk fermentation is to give the yeast and bacteria in the sourdough starter time to break down the flour and develop the gluten.
 Adding salt too early makes it harder for the dough to rise.

 By waiting to add salt until after the bulk fermentation, you allow the dough to become more extensible and easier to work with.